 Other Relevant Information

-Sharon Heritage Conservation District Heritage Strategy Ontario Heritage Act Ontario Regulation 9/06 Ontario Heritage Trust
+Sharon Heritage Conservation District Built Heritage Strategy Ontario Heritage Act Ontario Regulation 9/06 Ontario Heritage Trust